 Connecticut Rural Healthcare Facilities

 According to the Connecticut Office of Rural Health (2013), Connecticut has 28 non-federal short term or acute care hospitals and one children’s hospital.
 Five hospitals are located in the two most rural areas of the state, Litchfield and Windham counties.
 Connecticut has zero Rural Health Clinics (Kaiser, 2015).
+The state has no hospitals identified as Critical Access Hospitals (Flex Team, 12/2015).
 Connecticut has 13 Federally Qualified Health Centers (FQHC) and 199 FQHC delivery sites (NACHC, 2013).

 Selected Social Determinants of Health for Rural Connecticut

-9.0% of Connecticut residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for residents of Connecticut in 2013 was $60,658, although rural per-capita income lagged at $56,757.
-Estimates from 2013 indicate a poverty rate of 7.2% exists in rural Connecticut, compared to a 10.9% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 8.7% of the rural population has not completed high school, compared to 10.9% of urban populations.
+7% of Connecticut residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for residents of Connecticut in 2014 was $64,864, although rural per-capita income lagged at $54,593.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Connecticut is 6.8%, compared with 10.7% in urban areas of the state.
+8.7% of the rural population has not completed high school, while 10.6% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Connecticut is at 5.9%, while in urban Connecticut it is at 6.7% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Connecticut State Office of Rural Health; CT.gov: State of Connecticut; Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; National Association of Community Health Centers: Key Health Center Data By State; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets